Allen-Qiu/cast/README.md

-# cast
+# CAST
-clustering aspect terms from the reviews
+Clustering aspect terms from the reviews